 The Itinerum™ platform was developed as part of a research project conducted by Zachary Patterson from the Department of Geography, Planning & Environment at Concordia University in Montreal.
 The original purpose of the Itinerum™ smart phone application (previously DataMobile) was to collect travel behaviour data from Concordia University students, faculty and staff.
 The application records locational information on user trips through their smartphone.

 A pilot project with the entire Concordia community took place from 10 November - 5 December 2014.
 Close to 900 people participated in the survey.
-The DataMobile project, as well as results from the November-December 2014 survey, are described in the paper "DataMobile: A Smartphone Travel Survey Experiment" has been published in volume 2594 of the Transportation Research Record in 2016.
+The DataMobile project, as well as results from the November-December 2014 survey, are described in the paper "DataMobile: A Smartphone Travel Survey Experiment" will also be published in 2016 in the Transportation Research Record.

-If you would like to test it, see your own data that Itinerum™ collects, or if you would be interested in using Itinerum™ for a project of your own, please contact Zachary Patterson (zachary dot patterson [at] concordia dot ca.
+If you would like to test it, see your own data that DataMobile collects, or if you would be interested in using DataMobile for a project of your own, please contact Zachary Patterson (zachary dot patterson [at] concordia dot ca.

 MTL Trajet was a large-scale (more than 10,000 downloads) travel survey conducted with the City of Montreal in November and December 2016.
-Check back for details on the results of this study in the summer of 2017.
+Check back for details on the results of this study in early winter 2017.
 For more information on this study, refer to the City's web page here.

 CFSMobile is the application used as the GPS Component of the 5-city Canada Food Study run by Prof. Dave Hammond at the University of Waterloo.
 CFSMobile was used as part of this study in November and December 2016 in Vancouver, Edmonton, Toronto, Montreal and Halifax.
 Visit the Canada Food Study website for more information.